-Breastfeeding in the beginning can be tricky enough but when you are in pain it is really hard!
+Breastfeeding in the beginning can be tricky enough but when you are having breastfeeding pain it is really hard!
 Breast pain, nipple pain, pain in both your breasts and nipples, none of this is normal.
 Mothers are commonly told that cracked and bleeding nipples are just part of breastfeeding.
 Not true!
 Pain is always a sign from our body that something is not quite right.

-We encourage you to get help if:
+We encourage you to get help right away if:

 The most common types of nipple are breast pain are due to a poor latch, a physical issue with the baby, engorgement, a bacterial infection (plugged ducts or mastitis), a fungal infection (yeast), or vasospasms.
 We will go through each type.

-Poor latch: Poor latching and positioning are the cause of most nipple pain!
+Poor latching and positioning are the cause of most nipple pain!
 Many families have been been told they have a “great latch” but they are still in pain.
 Here are what I consider the elements of a good latch- No pain and good breastmilk transfer.
 If you are in pain and/or the baby’s not getting enough breastmilk, I am dubious that you have a good latch!
 What can you do?
 Get comfortable yourself.
 Make sure your body is well supported.
 We suggest laid back breastfeeding or making sure they baby is well supported, whole body against mom’s body, getting the baby’s chin off of the baby’s chest, and having both cheeks touching equally.
 Here are two videos that might help:

-Physical issue with the baby: Babies are born to breastfeed but they can also have some physical issues that can make breastfeeding painful.
+Babies are born to breastfeed but they can also have some physical issues that can make breastfeeding painful.
 Here are some physical things that could be going on:

 Almost all of the above can be resolved with some expert help!

-Engorgement: There are two types of engorgement, when it happens immediate post-partum or when the baby is older.
+There are two types of engorgement, when it happens immediate post-partum or when the baby is older.
 When a baby is a week or less old, much of engorgement or “when your milk comes in” is actually not breastmilk that is making your breast hard, heavy, burning or painful.
 Much of the swelling is increased blood flow and edema (extra water retained in the body.
 This can be exacerbated by having IV Fluids during labor and delivery.
 Some things that can help with early engorgement:

 If the baby is older than one week, engorgement is usually due to poor breastmilk removal.
 The solution?
 Breastfeed, hand express, or pump more often!